 At Testim, we too are developers and testers, striving to release quality software faster.
 We built Testim because writing stable end-to-end tests was just too hard.
 We were the first to build an AI-based functional test automation solution.
-Since we launched in 2014, we've been adding features, improving quality, and proving our solution with customers every day.
+Since we launched in late 2014, we've been adding features, improving quality, and evolving our solution with customers every day.
 To read more about our product features, pricing, or even some of our latest blogs, check out Testim.io.

 There are two ways to create tests in Testim—record them using the Testim Extension or code them in your IDE.
 Actually, there's a third and recommended approach for those who want to code—record the test, export it as code and modify it in your IDE.

 Record a test - Generally, the fastest way to write a test is to record it.
 This is fairly easy to do, using the Testim Extension.
 You simply start a recording within the Testim visual editor, record steps in your application by clicking, selecting menu options, typing in text, etc. The result is a step-by-step test that can be edited within the visual editor.
 The great part about recording a test is that it uses Testim's algorithm to uniquely identify each element and its parameters.
 Our AI uses what we call, Smart Locators to evaluate hundreds of attributes and score them so that if elements change, your tests don’t break.